 - Looking at your sides with your arms raised.

 - Bend your elbows and look at your forearms and upper arms.
 Don't forget to look at your hands.

 - Sit down and look at the front and back of your legs and feet.
 Remember to look between your toes and on the bottom of your feet.

 - Check the back of your neck and your scalp.
 Try using a hand held mirror for a better look.

-- Asymmetry - One half of the mole does not match the other.
+- Asymmetry: The shape of one half of the mole does not match the other.

 - Border: The edges are ragged, notched, or blurred.